-1On that day King Ahasuerus gave to Queen Esther the house of Haman, the enemy of the Jews.
-And Mordecai came before the king, for Esther had told what he was to her.2 And the king took off his signet ring, which he had taken from Haman, and gave it to Mordecai.
+1On that day King Ahasuerus gave the house of Haman, the enemy of the Jews, to Queen Esther; and Mordecai came before the king, for Esther had disclosed what he was to her.2The king took off his signet ring which he had taken away from Haman, and gave it to Mordecai.
 And Esther set Mordecai over the house of Haman.

-3Then Esther spoke again to the king.
-She fell at his feet and wept and pleaded with him to avert the evil plan of Haman the Agagite and the plot that he had devised against the Jews.4 When the king held out the golden scepter to Esther,5Esther rose and stood before the king.
-And she said, “If it please the king, and if I have found favor in his sight, and if the thing seems right before the king, and I am pleasing in his eyes, let an order be written to revoke the letters devised by Haman the Agagite, the son of Hammedatha, which he wrote to destroy the Jews who are in all the provinces of the king.6For how can I bear to see the calamity that is coming to my people?
-Or how can I bear to see the destruction of my kindred?”7Then King Ahasuerus said to Queen Esther and to Mordecai the Jew, “Behold, I have given Esther the house of Haman, and they have hanged him on the gallows, because he intended to lay hands on the Jews.8But you may write as you please with regard to the Jews, in the name of the king, and seal it with the king’s ring, for an edict written in the name of the king and sealed with the king’s ring cannot be revoked.”
+3Then Esther spoke again to the king, fell at his feet, wept and implored him to avert the evil scheme of Haman the Agagite and his plot which he had devised against the Jews.4The king extended the golden scepter to Esther.
+So Esther arose and stood before the king.5Then she said, “If it pleases the king and if I have found favor before him and the matter seems proper to the king and I am pleasing in his sight, let it be written to revoke the letters devised by Haman, the son of Hammedatha the Agagite, which he wrote to destroy the Jews who are in all the king’s provinces.6“For how can I endure to see the calamity which will befall my people, and how can I endure to see the destruction of my kindred?”7So King Ahasuerus said to Queen Esther and to Mordecai the Jew, “Behold, I have given the house of Haman to Esther, and him they have hanged on the gallows because he had stretched out his hands against the Jews.

-9 The king’s scribes were summoned at that time, in the third month, which is the month of Sivan, on the twenty-third day.
-And an edict was written, according to all that Mordecai commanded concerning the Jews, to the satraps and the governors and the officials of the provinces from India to Ethiopia, 127 provinces, to each province in its own script and to each people in its own language, and also to the Jews in their script and their language.10 And he wrote in the name of King Ahasuerus and sealed it with the king’s signet ring.
-Then he sent the letters by mounted couriers riding on swift horses that were used in the king’s service, bred from the royal stud,11saying that the king allowed the Jews who were in every city to gather and defend their lives, to destroy, to kill, and to annihilate any armed force of any people or province that might attack them, children and women included, and to plunder their goods,12 on one day throughout all the provinces of King Ahasuerus, on the thirteenth day of the twelfth month, which is the month of Adar.13 A copy of what was written was to be issued as a decree in every province, being publicly displayed to all peoples, and the Jews were to be ready on that day to take vengeance on their enemies.14So the couriers, mounted on their swift horses that were used in the king’s service, rode out hurriedly, urged by the king’s command.
-And the decree was issued in Susa the citadel.
+9So the king’s scribes were called at that time in the third month (that is, the month Sivan), on the twenty-third day; and it was written according to all that Mordecai commanded to the Jews, the satraps, the governors and the princes of the provinces which extended from India to Ethiopia, 127 provinces, to every province according to its script, and to every people according to their language as well as to the Jews according to their script and their language.10He wrote in the name of King Ahasuerus, and sealed it with the king’s signet ring, and sent letters by couriers on horses, riding on steeds sired by the royal stud.11In them the king granted the Jews who were in each and every city the right to assemble and to defend their lives, to destroy, to kill and to annihilate the entire army of any people or province which might attack them, including children and women, and to plunder their spoil,12on one day in all the provinces of King Ahasuerus, the thirteenth day of the twelfth month (that is, the month Adar).13A copy of the edict to be issued as law in each and every province was published to all the peoples, so that the Jews would be ready for this day to avenge themselves on their enemies.14The couriers, hastened and impelled by the king’s command, went out, riding on the royal steeds; and the decree was given out at the citadel in Susa.

-15Then Mordecai went out from the presence of the king in royal robes of blue and white, with a great golden crown and a robe of fine linen and purple, and the city of Susa shouted and rejoiced.16The Jews had light and gladness and joy and honor.17And in every province and in every city, wherever the king’s command and his edict reached, there was gladness and joy among the Jews, a feast and a holiday.
-And many from the peoples of the country declared themselves Jews, for fear of the Jews had fallen on them.
+15Then Mordecai went out from the presence of the king in royal robes of blue and white, with a large crown of gold and a garment of fine linen and purple; and the city of Susa shouted and rejoiced.16For the Jews there was light and gladness and joy and honor.17In each and every province and in each and every city, wherever the king’s commandment and his decree arrived, there was gladness and joy for the Jews, a feast and a holiday.
+And many among the peoples of the land became Jews, for the dread of the Jews had fallen on them.

-1 Now in the twelfth month, which is the month of Adar, on the thirteenth day of the same, when the king’s command and edict were about to be carried out, on the very day when the enemies of the Jews hoped to gain the mastery over them, the reverse occurred: the Jews gained mastery over those who hated them.2 The Jews gathered in their cities throughout all the provinces of King Ahasuerus to lay hands on those who sought their harm.
-And no one could stand against them, for the fear of them had fallen on all peoples.3All the officials of the provinces and the satraps and the governors and the royal agents also helped the Jews, for the fear of Mordecai had fallen on them.4For Mordecai was great in the king’s house, and his fame spread throughout all the provinces, for the man Mordecai grew more and more powerful.5The Jews struck all their enemies with the sword, killing and destroying them, and did as they pleased to those who hated them.6In Susa the citadel itself the Jews killed and destroyed 500 men,7and also killed Parshandatha and Dalphon and Aspatha8and Poratha and Adalia and Aridatha9and Parmashta and Arisai and Aridai and Vaizatha,10 the ten sons of Haman the son of Hammedatha, the enemy of the Jews, but they laid no hand on the plunder.
+1Now in the twelfth month (that is, the month Adar), on the thirteenth day when the king’s command and edict were about to be executed, on the day when the enemies of the Jews hoped to gain the mastery over them, it was turned to the contrary so that the Jews themselves gained the mastery over those who hated them.2The Jews assembled in their cities throughout all the provinces of King Ahasuerus to lay hands on those who sought their harm; and no one could stand before them, for the dread of them had fallen on all the peoples.3Even all the princes of the provinces, the satraps, the governors and those who were doing the king’s business assisted the Jews, because the dread of Mordecai had fallen on them.4Indeed, Mordecai was great in the king’s house, and his fame spread throughout all the provinces; for the man Mordecai became greater and greater.5Thus the Jews struck all their enemies with the sword, killing and destroying; and they did what they pleased to those who hated them.6At the citadel in Susa the Jews killed and destroyed five hundred men,7and Parshandatha, Dalphon, Aspatha,8Poratha, Adalia, Aridatha,9Parmashta, Arisai, Aridai and Vaizatha,10the ten sons of Haman the son of Hammedatha, the Jews’ enemy; but they did not lay their hands on the plunder.

-11That very day the number of those killed in Susa the citadel was reported to the king.12And the king said to Queen Esther, “In Susa the citadel the Jews have killed and destroyed 500 men and also the ten sons of Haman.
+11On that day the number of those who were killed at the citadel in Susa was reported to the king.12The king said to Queen Esther, “The Jews have killed and destroyed five hundred men and the ten sons of Haman at the citadel in Susa.
 What then have they done in the rest of the king’s provinces!
-Now what is your wish?
-It shall be granted you.
-And what further is your request?
-It shall be fulfilled.”13And Esther said, “If it please the king, let the Jews who are in Susa be allowed tomorrow also to do according to this day’s edict.
-And let the ten sons of Haman be hanged on the gallows.”14So the king commanded this to be done.
-A decree was issued in Susa, and the ten sons of Haman were hanged.15The Jews who were in Susa gathered also on the fourteenth day of the month of Adar and they killed 300 men in Susa, but they laid no hands on the plunder.
+Now what is your petition?
+It shall even be granted you.
+And what is your further request?
+It shall also be done.”13Then said Esther, “If it pleases the king, let tomorrow also be granted to the Jews who are in Susa to do according to the edict of today; and let Haman’s ten sons be hanged on the gallows.”14So the king commanded that it should be done so; and an edict was issued in Susa, and Haman’s ten sons were hanged.15The Jews who were in Susa assembled also on the fourteenth day of the month Adar and killed three hundred men in Susa, but they did not lay their hands on the plunder.

-1King Ahasuerus imposed tax on the land and on the coastlands of the sea.2And all the acts of his power and might, and the full account of the high honor of Mordecai, to which the king advanced him, are they not written in the Book of the Chronicles of the kings of Media and Persia?3For Mordecai the Jew was second in rank to King Ahasuerus, and he was great among the Jews and popular with the multitude of his brothers, for he sought the welfare of his people and spoke peace to all his people.
+1Now King Ahasuerus laid a tribute on the land and on the coastlands of the sea.2And all the accomplishments of his authority and strength, and the full account of the greatness of Mordecai to which the king advanced him, are they not written in the Book of the Chronicles of the Kings of Media and Persia?3For Mordecai the Jew was second only to King Ahasuerus, and great among the Jews and in favor with his many kinsmen, one who sought the good of his people and one who spoke for the welfare of his whole nation.